by Philip Boxer BSc MBA PhD

 - Acquisition tempo – the rate at which suppliers are able to meet new requirements.

-- Alignment tempo – the rate at which the Provider is able to align new value propositions to new demands from Clients through processes of orchestrating and synchronizing multiple products and services, including those of complementors.
+- Alignment tempo – the rate at which the Provider is able to integrate new value propositions to new demands from Clients through processes of orchestrating and synchronizing multiple products and services, including those of complementors.

 - Demand tempo – the rate at which new forms of multi-sided demand emerge from Clients that need to be satisfactorily addressed.